 Those who wish to allow murder up until minutes before that newborn opens its gentle, trusting eyes, must answer Wendell Berry’s question and “say what else on earth it might be,” if not a human being.
 The moment personhood is acknowledged, there is no right to “choose” to terminate.

-Then there’s that future, second-trimester, Baby MacDuff …We value your comments!
-Please weigh in on our comment section below.
+Then there’s that future, second-trimester, Baby MacDuff …Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com